-1. Detailed Project Description.
-The City of San Diego is proposing a sewer cleaning project in Lopez Canyon, which is one of two major canyons in Los Penasquitos Canyon Preserve.
+1. Detailed Project Description/History.
+The proposed project is a sewer-cleaning project located in Lopez Canyon, one of two major canyons in Los Peñasquitos Canyon Preserve in the City of San Diego.
 The Lopez Canyon Trunk Sewer Main is several decades old and has never undergone significant maintenance or upkeep due to difficulty in accessing the pipeline.
-With fairly recent technology, the City can now inspect most of its sewer system from within with television cameras.
-This inspection has revealed a great deal of sedimentation, root intrusion, cracks and sags along the alignment of this public facility, which lead the City to believe that breaks and spills could occur at any time.
-Thus, this project is given top priority by the City, and it hopes to begin repairs as soon as possible.
+City inspections using television cameras have revealed a great deal of sedimentation, root intrusion, cracks and sags along the alignment of this public facility, suggesting that breaks and spills could occur at any time.

 The entire project alignment is in the coastal zone and spans approximately 22,611 linear feet.
 The proposed activities include cleaning vitrified clay pipes and poly-vinyl chloride pipes ranging in diameter from 8 to 18 inches.
-The pipes will be accessed through 62 existing manholes along the corridor, and repair activities will include spot-repairing pipes, removing sediments and debris, trimming and pruning of intruding vegetation, and clearing of access roads to reach the sites.
-The City indicates that additional manholes and side canyon areas may require work in the future as well, but this permit is just for the specific project described herein.
-The City has purchased special equipment (All Surface Vehicles) to minimize environmental impacts to the extent possible, but the alignment is along a cobble creek, within a riparian corridor with steep side slopes containing some native habitats (coastal sage communities and needle grass).
-Expected wetland impacts total approximately 2.6 acres of temporary impacts and 435 sq.ft. of permanent impacts to streambed and riparian communities.
-There will also be approximately 1.5 acres of temporary impacts to various upland plant communities.
+The pipes will be accessed through 62 existing manholes along the corridor, and repair activities include spot-repairing pipes, removing sediments and debris, and minor trimming and pruning of intruding vegetation.

+The existing sewer alignment is located along a cobble creek, within a riparian corridor with steep side slopes containing some native habitats (coastal sage communities and needle grass), and the proposed work will result in some impacts to sensitive habitat.
+In total, impacts associated with the project would consist of approximately 435 sq.ft. of permanent impacts to streambed and riparian communities.